 In your new role, how do you want to represent members?

-Are you a true "BOP" man or were you raised elsewhere?
+Are you a true Southern Man or were your raised somewhere else?

 When did you join Police and why?

 I joined in 2003 because I liked the idea of the variety the role offered and that every day was different.

 What is key to being successful in Police?

 Being flexible, able to problemsolve a range of situations and having a good sense of humour.